General Girão

-Eliéser Girão Monteiro Filho, also known as General Girão (8 May 1955), is a Brazilian politician and military officer, affiliated to the PSL.
+Eliéser Girão Monteiro Filho, also known as General Girão (8 May 1955), is a Brazilian politician and military officer, affiliated to the PL.
 He is currently a federal deputy for the state of Rio Grande do Norte.

 Biography

 Girão was born in Fortaleza, on 8 May 1955.
 He joined the Brazilian Army in February 1973.
 He graduated in Military Sciences at the Military Academy of Agulhas Negras – AMAN, on 14 December 1976, being declared an Aspirant-to-Officer of the Infantry Weapon.

 He has all the military courses required for the full career of an officer in the Brazilian Army.
 In the rank of Captain, Girão completed the Infantry Weapons Officer Training Course at the School for the Improvement of Officers – ESAO.
 As a senior officer, he completed the Army Command and Staff Courses and the Army Policy, Strategy and Senior Management Course, both from the Army Command and Staff School – ECEME.

 General Girão has the following Operational Courses: Operations in the Jungle, Operations in the Caatinga, Basic Parachutist; Jump Master and Loading Master.

 Throughout his military career, he obtained professional experiences in fulfilling specific missions in Infantry units, as well as in performing the functions of Instructor in Educational Establishments, Training of Active and Reserve Officers, Improvement and Specialization of Officers.